timjogorman/RicherEventDescription/guidelines.md

 - We *completed* treatment today

-Here, *completed* could be rephrased as ``We stopped/ended/finished/finalized/terminated treatment today\textquotedbl{}.
+Here, *completed* could be rephrased as "We stopped/ended/finished/finalized/terminated treatment today\textquotedbl{}.
 Compare that with:

 - She *completed* the form

-This *completed* cannot be replaced by ``She stopped/ended/finished/finalized the form'' without significant coercion of meaning, and thus, is not ASPECTUAL.
+This *completed* cannot be replaced by "She stopped/ended/finished/finalized the form" without significant coercion of meaning, and thus, is not ASPECTUAL.

 So, if you're marking an EVENT ASPECTUAL, the EVENT in question will